SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 With the help of the left mouse button and keyboard you can create or modify any trainrun.

 - If no trainrun is selected - you can create a new trainrun just by graphical drawing.
-- If a trainrun is selected you can modify a trainrun, including extending the trainrun traveling path (route), reroute the path, delete a trainrun or just a trainrun section.
-Further you can change the times such as departure time, arrival time, traveling time or you can further modify the trainrun category and name.
+- If a trainrun is selected you can modify a trainrun, including extending the trainrun journey path (route), reroute the path, delete a trainrun or just a trainrun section.
+Further you can change the times such as departure time, arrival time, journey time or you can further modify the trainrun category and name.

 When a new trainrun gets created the system opens a dialog window where you can enter all